 Early Replacement: The full installed cost is provided in the table above.
 The assumed deferred cost (after 6 years) of replacing existing equipment with a new 90% baseline unit is assumed to be $2903.
-This cost should be discounted to present value using the utility’s discount rate.
+This cost should be discounted to present value using the nominal discount rate.

+Verified Quality Installation: The additional design and installation work associated with verified quality installation has been estimated to take 1-2 hours (Tim Hanes, ESI).
+At $40/hr, VQI adds $60 to the installed cost.

 Loadshape

 N/A